Research & Reports

 2. Work with them to test your case for support.

-During the feasibility study, major donors and prospects will be presented with your campaign’s preliminary case for support.
-At this stage, your vision for growth and impact should be solid, with your objectives and working goal giving supporters a sense of what you’ll need to get there.
-But your case for support is far from set in stone—you’ll be able to continue refining it throughout the duration of the campaign.
+At this stage, your vision for growth and impact should be solid, with objectives and working goals that give supporters a clear sense of what you’ll need to get there.
+But your case for support is far from set in stone—you’ll be able to continue refining it throughout the campaign.

 For instance, if you interview both an older and younger donor in your feasibility study, compare their impressions of your case for support and what they found to be its most compelling elements.
 Use these insights to inform your approach as you talk with diverse prospects throughout the rest of the campaign.